GWGM/GWGM.github.io/README.md

 # GWGM.github.io
-Hvdwiink label / good weed good music productions
+Hvdwiink label / good women good men productions

 Feel free to use this as a layout for your next project(it was coded from the ground-up referencing a couple templates)